LESSON PLANS

 Listening

-Listen to a sentence from XXXX text and answer the following questions
+Listen to the recording and answer the following questions.

 Who was Tone Lapajne?